Assasi’s Third World Wide Vol. 1 with Angie Assal, Graphic Melee, and Jins Ensemble

 Doug Andrews – Darbouka

-Heavy beats, dusty vinyl, and dirty synthesizers are my specialties of Graphic emcee, producer, DJ, and community organizer Graphic Melee.
+Heavy beats, dusty vinyl, and dirty synthesizers are the specialties of emcee, producer, DJ, and community organizer Graphic Melee.
 The Maine-based hip-hop triple threat is a core member of Monday of the Minds, curator of todayinhiphophistory.com, and a house DJ you’ll find supporting diverse artists all across New England.